The First Step To Decreasing Your Anxiety

 But, because your body is just focused on getting away from what it perceives to be as danger- you may not have awareness of how inaccurate your thoughts really are.

-Keep these tips at the top of your mind once you have identified your triggers so that the next time you are confronted with one, you will know what to do to prevent a full-blown anxiety episode or panic attack.
+Keep these tips at the top of your mind once you have identified your triggers so that the next time you are confronted with one, you will know what to do to prevent your anxious thoughts and feelings from escalating.

-- Take slow, long, deep breaths all the way to your belly.
+- Take slow, long, deep breaths all the way to your belly to relax your body physically.

 - Distract yourself with something positive- watching a funny video, going for a walk, or talking to a positive support.